gilcunningham/SampleApps/README.md

 # SampleApps
 # app
 Sandbox for Android testing and learning.
-Focus on Kotlin, Coroutines, Jetpack Compose, RxJava
+Focus on Kotlin, MVVM and Architectural Components, Coroutines, RxAndroid, Jetpack Compose